codingLogan/codingLogan.github.io/_posts/2020-09-29-understanding-jekyll-theme-basics.md

 ---
 ---

 A quick summary of what I went over last time.
 We ran through a very fast tutorial of setting up a jekyll website on GitHub Pages in about 10m or so.
 Now, maybe like me, you have that urge to start customizing it at least a little.
-Bare minimum, I like to at least teak the website to have colors of my choosing.
+Bare minimum, I like to at least tweak the website to have colors of my choosing.

 This post will give you the very basics of creating small customizations that will help you make the site feel more like yours, and less like the trailblazers before you.
 After all, you probably want to stand out at least a little from the crowd right... right?!